-The IDG Program was funded as a three-year pilot starting in 2014 with two goals.
+The IDG program was funded as a three-year pilot starting in 2014 with two goals.
 The first goal was to integrate information about understudied druggable proteins from disparate sources into a single informatics site.
 The second goal was to foster technology development to enable the determination of function and therapeutic potential of understudied druggable proteins at sufficient scale.
 The program is on track to be successful in accomplishing both of these goals.

-Specifically, the implementation phase of the program is intended to:
+Specifically, the Implementation Phase of the program is intended to:

 This page last reviewed on March 15, 2018